History of the Jews in Portugal: Portuguese overseas voyages

 Scientific developments by Portuguese Jews made a direct contribution to Portugal's age of exploration.
 In 1497, Vasco da Gama took Abraham Zacuto's tables and the astrolabe with him on the maiden trip to India.
-It would continue to be used by Portuguese ships thereafter to reach far destinations such as Brazil and India.
+The astrolabe would continue to be used by Portuguese ships thereafter to reach far destinations such as Brazil and India.

 Zacuto might have an uncredited appearance in Luís de Camões's 1572 epic poem, The Lusiad, as the unnamed "old man of Restelo beach", a Cassandra-like character that surges forward just before Vasco da Gama's departure to chide the vanity of fame and warn of the travails that await him (Canto IV, v.94-111).
 This may be Camões' poetic interpretation of an alleged meeting (reported in Gaspar Correia) between Vasco da Gama and the older Abraham Zacuto at a monastery by Belém beach, just before his fleet's departure, in which Zacuto reportedly gave Gama some final navigational tips and warned him of dangers to avoid.

 The so-called Amazonian Jews did not arrive in Brazil during the colonial era, but rather are descended from Moroccan Jews who immigrated to the Amazon region during the Amazon rubber boom.